imalenica/imalenica.github.io/_pages/about.md

 During my graduate studies, I was fortunate to serve as both a [BIDS Fellow](https://bids.berkeley.edu/about) and the [Biomedical Big Data Fellow](https://ctml.berkeley.edu/biomedical-big-data-training-program-uc-berkeley).
 I am also a founding core developer of the [tlverse](https://tlverse.org/) project, a software ecosystem dedicated to targeted learning.

+I will be joining the [Department of Biostatistics at UNC](https://sph.unc.edu/bios/biostatistics/) as an Assistant Professor in the Spring of 2025.

 ---

 <p align="center">